Tag Archive | healthy greens

 Every few weeks (three times), I pulled the mulch aside and added 1″ of compost, excavated soil, and cow manure over the early spears.
 This encourages the plants to grow thicker spears.
 Shallow planting results in thin spears.
 They won’t need more soil, but each year, I’ll add a few bags of aged cow manure and compost under the mulch.

 Avoid burying the crown too deeply at the beginning.
-There might not be enough energy stored in the roots for the spears to grow to the surface before they fail.
+There might not be enough energy stored in the roots for the spears to grow to the surface before they weaken or fail.

 Male Or Female Plants for Better Asparagus?